 An association's bylaws can establish qualifications for serving on the board of directors.
 (Corp.
 Code §7151(c)(3).)
-Original documents prepared by the developer often do not require any qualifications for serving on the board.
-This allows the developer to appoint non-owners to the board until such time as homeowners assume control.
+Original documents prepared by the declarant often do not require any qualifications for serving on the board.
+This allows the declarant/developer to appoint non-owners to the board until such time as homeowners assume control.

 For a full list of qualifications, see "Nominations" in the Election Menu.